tgogos/curriculum-skills/README.md

 -- PYDANTIC AND SPACY COMPATIBILITY ERROR
 --> move to python 3.10 --> no issues!

-# LIBRARY DEPENDENCIES AND VERSIONS NEEDED TO RUN
+# LIBRARY DEPENDENCIES AND VERSIONS NEEDED TO RUN - Python 3.10
 ```
 * ojd_daps_skills==1.0.2
  - tqdm [required: ==4.64.0, installed: 4.66.5]